liudonghua123/elpa/README.md

 # Package status

-This package is still under active development and is not yet ready for widespread use.
-Proceed with caution!
+This package is still under active development.
+Right now it should be relatively stable.
+Any important or breaking changes will now be noted in the CHANGELOG.

 It current works well with eglot on the Emacs master branch.
-If you are using eglot from melpa or the eglot github, this won't work.
-I will update the README when this changes.
+I've also included a patch for legacy versions of eglot that are not yet up to date with Emacs master.

 See the [CHANGELOG](item/CHANGELOG.md "change log") for more information.